biotorrents/documentation/docs/install.md

 # Install

 Thanks for your interest in BioTorrents.de's development!
-Gazelle is notoriously difficult to install and good docs are lacking.
+Gazelle is notoriously difficult to install.
-This page, based on the
 [original announcement protocol](https://github.com/biotorrents/announcement),
-is an attempt to make an evergreen install guide.
+is an attempt at an evergreen install guide.
-It's fast paced and only covers the essentials.

 # Debian system profile